mpdcampbell/traefik-geoip-filter/README.md

 - Make a free MaxMind account to get a license key.
 - Download [docker-compose.example.yml](/docker-compose.example.yml) and add the lines to your traefik config as instructed.
 - Replace the dummy key in the example.
-- Replace the location variables, countries go in COUNTRY_CODES, locations smaller than countries go in SUB_CODES.
+- Replace the location variables: countries go in COUNTRY_CODES, locations smaller than countries go in SUB_CODES.
 - Start up the container with ``docker-compose -f docker-compose.example.yml up -d``
 - Check the logs with ``docker logs -tf geoipfilter`` to confirm it's working.
 _____